 Coming up with effective, persuasive copy to use in your direct marketing offer can be a daunting task if you are looking for a solution, this article will teach you just that.
 When all is said and done, you may be convinced the copy you’ve come up with is a sure thing, however, the truth is you really won’t know which web copy works best until you have a chance to test different versions and analyze the results.
 Because of this, scripting your offer should be viewed as a process as opposed to a one time activity when you buy in the store using POS machines.
 That is the ultimate goal of many markiting activities to make you buy a certain product.
-To make things just a little easier for anyone looking to sell products or services online, we’ve created a basic outline of 15 points you should try to include in any direct marketing offer.
+To make things just a little easier for anyone looking to sell products or services online, certain companies have created a basic outline of 15 points you should try to include in any direct marketing offer.

 Blue: Product or Service Offering: What it is and why I should buy it